gvwilson/thirdbit/src/fiction/makers-return/index.md

 -   Open with Violet's warning about Patient blowing up the ship
     -   Plans to put its consciousness in Z40 and Z51 to get aboard the ship
     -   Violet explains that the explosion will destroy the whole valley
--   They get outside
+-   They leave Lawson and make their way outside
     -   Can't take the shuttle: it's still broken
     -   Sindy says she has a plan, but Violet isn't going to like it
 -   Leads Violet and Mouse into the forest
     -   Gets Mouse to call some of the Tailor's free bots
     -   Explains the danger
-    -   Free bots carry them back to Bots' End but won't go further
+    -   Free bots carry them to Bots' End but won't help further
     -   They want to flee because they don't think much of the breathers' chances
 -   Sindy explains the situation to Crusher (abbreviated version of explanation above)
     -   Dockety and Beevy arrive